Aja Monet: Written work

 Not far from her graduation, she published two E-books, Black Unicorn Sings (2010) and Inner-City Chants and Cyborg Ciphers (2014).
 She also did co-editing and arrangements of the spoken word Chorus: A Literary Mixtape (2012).

 Monet was nominated for an NAACP Image Award for Outstanding Literary Work – Poetry for her collection My Mother Was a Freedom Fighter.
 A starred review in Publishers Weekly praised Monet's "stunning and evocative language" as she "strikingly illustrates the passage from girlhood to womanhood".

 She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby, with poems "about love and intimacy as a primary aspect of freedom fighting".

 Community work

 In 2015, Monet spoke at a vigil for the #SayHerName movement, which was assembled by New York's African American Policy Forum to raise awareness about women victims of police brutality, and their erasure.

-In the 2015, Monet moved from Brooklyn to Miami to build a social justice arts community.
+In 2015, Monet moved from Brooklyn to Miami to build a social justice arts community.

 In 2020, Monet supported Bernie Sanders's 2020 campaign for president.